- Democratic member of Congress

 In November 1992 Velazquez narrowly won election to Congress as a Democratic representative of the carefully gerrymandered 12th District of New York, which had been formed earlier that year by linking together Hispanic neighborhoods in Brooklyn, Queens, and Manhattan’s lower East Side.
 The overall population of the district was 49% Hispanic, 16% Asian, and 9% African-American.
 During the campaign, Velazquez’s medical records, which indicated that she suffered from clinical depression and had once attempted suicide, were leaked to the media.
 She quickly held a press conference and explained that she had been undergoing counseling for years and was now psychologically healthy.
 Endorsements from then-mayor David Dinkins and civil-rights activist Jesse Jackson were key to Velazquez’s victory.

-Though she is a Roman Catholic, Velazquez in 2000 was one of only 15 Members of Congress to vote against the “Born-Alive Infants Protection Act,” which provided that if an infant somehow survived an abortion procedure, it would acquire the human rights of a person already born.
-From 1995-2003, Velazquez voted seven times against legislation designed to ban the procedure commonly known as partial-birth abortion.
-And in 2004 she voted against the “Unborn Victims of Violence Act,” which proposed to make it an added criminal offense for someone to injure or kill a fetus while carrying out a crime against a pregnant woman.
+Though she is a Roman Catholic, Velazquez in 2015 voted against the “Born-Alive Abortion Survivors Protection Act,” which provided that if an infant somehow survived an abortion procedure, it would acquire the human rights of a person already born.
+From 1995-2003, she voted eight times against legislation designed to ban the procedure commonly known as partial-birth abortion.
 As a result of her unwavering support for the unrestricted right to taxpayer-funded abortion-on-demand, Velazquez has consistently received ratings of 100% from NARAL and Planned Parenthood.

 On multiple occasions, the Democratic Socialists of America (DSA) have endorsed Velazquez’s political campaigns.
 In June 1993 Velazquez sent personal greetings to those attending the DSA’s annual Eugene Debs/Norman Thomas/Michael Harrington dinner banquet, named in honor of three prominent American socialists.